BAFA National Leagues: Teams

-There are currently 64 teams in the BAFANL who have full membership status.
+There are currently 60 teams in the BAFANL who have full membership status.
 Over the years many teams have formed and folded with only a small handful of original teams from the early 1980s remaining.
 A lot of teams trace their heritage back through predecessor teams and a large number of BAFA sides have changed their identity on one or sometimes two occasions.
 Colchester Gladiators (formed in 1983) of Division Two are the oldest team to be operating in their original identity.
-Other original sides include the Birmingham Bulls, Chester Romans, Nottingham Caesars, East Kilbride Pirates and the Crewe Railroaders.
+Other original sides include the Birmingham Bulls, Chester Romans, Nottingham Caesars, East Kilbride Pirates, Ipswich Cardinals and the Crewe Railroaders.
 Although the London Olympians are the most successful British side, the London Warriors hold the title following on from the BAFANL's official formation in 2010.

 Having missed the 2020 season due to the COVID-19 pandemic, BAFA announced that for the 2021 season the BAFANL would be not using the three tier league system and operating from localised Divisions to minimize travel.
 This means that clubs will not return to their respective divisions until the 2022 season.

-Premier Division
+Premiership

+The BAFA National League Premiership is the highest level of American football competition in the United Kingdom.
+The 2025 season includes 11 teams from across England and Scotland, featuring some of the longest-standing and most competitive clubs in the UK gridiron scene.

-The BAFANL Premier Division for the 2023 season comprises twelve teams, split into the North and South Divisions.
-The BAFA Premier Division North and the BAFA Premier Division South.
+The BAFANL Premiership for the 2024 season comprises twelve teams, split into the North and South Divisions.
+The BAFA Premiership North and the BAFA Premiership South.
 Within each division each team plays each other twice.
-There will be 2 rounds of playoff football with the top ranked team in the North will host the second ranked team in the South whilst the top ranked team in the South will host the second ranked team in the North.
+There will be two rounds of playoff football with the top ranked team in the North hosting the second ranked team in the South, whilst the top ranked team in the South will host the second ranked team in the North.
 The winners will then compete for the BritBowl.
-The team who finishes bottom of each division are relegated to Division 1 for the following season and are replaced by both of the Division 1 winners.
+The teams who finish bottom of each division are relegated to Division 1 for the following season and are replaced by both of the Division 1 winners.
 Teams can be swapped between the North and South Divisions for a following season depending on the geographical location of teams that may be promoted to the division.